16 kids business ideas to help your child start their entrepreneur journey.

 Which of these kids business idea are you most excited about trying out?
 Hit me up in the comments below!

-Also, here are 22 other things for kids to make and sell.
+Also, here are 22 other things for kids to make and sell, and 11 easy things for kids to make and sell.

 Related Kid Entrepreneurship Resources